Maksym7415/Pace.coach/docs/STRAVA_WEBHOOK.md

 ## Verification endpoint

-The Flask app must respond to Strava’s validation GET with status 200 and body `{"hub.challenge": "<challenge>"}`.
+The FastAPI backend must respond to Strava’s validation GET with status 200 and body `{"hub.challenge": "<challenge>"}`.
 This is implemented at `GET /api/webhooks/strava`; ensure `STRAVA_WEBHOOK_VERIFY_TOKEN` matches the token you pass when creating the subscription.

 ## Event handling